 2. Be explicit.
 Be clear when you communicate.

-If there were a natural disaster in project management, its name would be assumption.
+If there was a natural disaster in project management, its name would be assumption.
 Leaving room for guessing can not only cause frustration, it can make or break a project.
 Err on the side of over communication and leave no stone unturned.

 When it comes to gathering project details for your team, ask for specifics.
 Don’t be afraid to ask for clarification from your clients.
 It is up to you to determine what they need, so get as many of the details up front as you can.